sqlxpert/z-container-api-kafka-aws-terraform/README.md

     terraform apply -destroy
     ```

-    If any resource is slow to delete, you may wish to interrupt Terraform,
-    delete the resource manually, and then re-run Terraform.
+    Deleting the VPC Lambda function can take a long time; expect
+    30&nbsp;minutes.

-    Expect an error message about retiring KMS encryption key grants (harmless,
+    Expect an error message about retiring KMS encryption key grants
-    in this case).
+    (harmless, in this case).

+    If you must interrupt and resume the `terraform apply -destroy` process, a
+    bug in CloudPosse's `aws_vpc` module can produce a "value depends on
+    resource attributes that cannot be determined until apply" error.
+Setting
+    `count = 0` in the cached module file indicated, on the line indicated, is
+    an emergency work-around.

 > Make fun of me all you want, but I write long option names (as in the
 instructions above) so that other people don't have to look up unfamiliar